VanshikaP/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Database is a collection of tables related to each other and SQL is a query language to access the data in database.

 - [ ] Why do tables need a `primary key`?

+Primary key is needed to reference the table data in the same table or elsewhere when used as a foreign key.
+There is direct one-to-one relationship between primary key and its table data.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Foreign Key

 ## Minimum Viable Product